 For example this poll in Time Magazine shows that among early voters in Ohio 60% are supporting President Obama while 30% are supporting Governor Romney, and according to this data from the Iowa Secretary of State 542,000 people have requested an early ballot and 376,000 have already returned their ballot.
 Here is a good site that is trying to aggregate as many of the available statistics and analysis on early voting.

 While any candidate would strongly prefer to have any and all of their supporters vote as early as possible to ensure their vote is heard and counted it’s important to understand that some early votes are more interesting and significant than others.
-Consider two types of early voters, one we’ll call Sure Things.
+Consider two types of early voters, one we’ll call Habitual Voters.
 These are voters who were 100% certain to vote and couldn’t wait to cast their vote.
 The other type we will call Sporadic Voters.
-These are voters who were likely our very likely to support your candidate but for whatever reason they don’t always make it to the polls.
+These are voters who were likely or very likely to support your candidate but for whatever reason they don’t always make it to the polls.
 Sometimes they forget, maybe they work multiple jobs at strange hours or perhaps they travel a lot.
 For whatever reason some voters are just sporadic voters.

 Sporadic Voters are the voters that most interest campaigns during early vote.
 A well organized campaign should be taking advantage of the convenience offered by early vote to help their likely supporters take advantage of this convenience and make sure they cast their ballot.
 A good GOTV (get out the vote) operation should help a campaign by increasing their vote total among supporters by encouraging sporadic voters to vote.